Best Way to Reset Lenovo Password without Software

 Frequently Asked Questions

-Will resetting my Microsoft account password affect other devices?
+Will resetting my password delete my files?

 3 comments